jameslilac/jameslilac.github.io/README.md

-# My Blog

-This is my blog, built with Jekyll.
-A minimal, clean design for writing posts in Markdown.

 ## Writing Posts

 Posts are written in Markdown and stored in the `_posts/` directory.
 Each post filename should follow the format: `YYYY-MM-DD-title.md`